HelloElephant/Parade/README.md

 ![alt tag](/Documentation/assets/02_all_ranges.png?raw=true)

-**NOTE :** You have some control to adjust these ranges, and instructions can be found in the *Bounding Progress Range* section below.
+**NOTE :** There is control to adjust these ranges, and instructions can be found in the *Bounding Progress Range* section below.

 ## Initialization